Functions of bounded fractional variation and fractal currents: Change of variables and Brouwer degree

 Lemma~\ref{deg_lem} shows that the degree function for certain H\"older maps is integrable.
-Discussing higher integrability, the following lemma treats the special case where the domain is a cube.
+Discussing higher integrability, we first treat the special case where the domain is a cube.
 Although the proof uses quite a bit of notation, the basic idea is rather simple.
 The original map is approximated by piecewise affine maps on successive simplicial decompositions of the cube.
 The $L^p$-norm of these approximations are easy to estimate because $\|\degr{A}{\Delta}{\cdot}\|_{L^p} = \cL^n(A(\Delta))^\frac{1}{p}$ in case $A:\R^n \to \R^n$ is affine and $\Delta \subset \R^n$ is a simplex.